Beware When Rousing The Bear With Aspirin

 When you wake the Bear, you want to make sure there is plenty of fuel available.

-Speeding up energy metabolism via any means without sufficient supply of sugar for fuel can lead to further depletion of potentially already low glycogen stores, and this can eventually lead to rising levels of cortisol and adrenalin to rise.
+Speeding up energy metabolism via any means without sufficient supply of sugar for fuel, can lead to further depletion of potentially already low glycogen stores, and this can eventually lead to rising levels of cortisol and adrenalin and other inflammatory stress substances.

 “…elevated concentrations of glucocorticoids such as cortisol stimulate catabolism to ensure fuel…sugar may provide the fuel needed to meet the energetic demands of stress, which may reduce the need for glucocorticoid-driven energy catabolism and mobilization of the body’s energy stores…results provide…evidence in humans for a physiological link between sugar consumption and cortisol reactivity to stress.”

-Some things other than aspirin that are known to be able to have a similar effect on metabolism – increasing sugar requirements – include thyroid hormone, caffeine, red light, salt, protein, pregnenolone, even sugar itself.
+Some things other than aspirin, that are known to be able to have a similar effect on metabolism – potentially increasing fuel and other nutritional requirements – include thyroid hormone, caffeine, red light, salt, protein, pregnenolone, progesterone, niacinamide (B3), even sugar itself.

-In a roundabout way, promoting metabolic function without meeting the needs which increase as a result, can potentially create more stress, and lead to an eventual overall worsening of metabolic performance.
+In a roundabout way, promoting metabolic function, without meeting the needs which tend to increase as a result, can potentially create more stress, and lead to an eventual overall worsening of metabolic performance.

-Wastage of valuable tissue due to high cortisol, an increase in inflammatory substances such as serotonin and estrogen, free fatty acid release, can occur as a result of insufficient fuel supply.
-All these and other potentially problematic effects of stress, can end up being heightened, even though they are what aspirin can be used to protect against.
+Wastage of valuable tissue due to high cortisol, an increase in inflammatory anti-metabolic substances (such as serotonin, nitric oxide and estrogen), and rising free fatty acid release, can occur as a result of insufficient fuel supply.
+All these and other potentially damaging effects of stress, can end up being heightened by aspirin use, even though they are things that aspirin can be used to protect against.

-Of course this is a matter of context, not a black and white thing.
-Reactions vary and many benefit from aspirin use regardless of whether they have an understanding of the intricacies of metabolic fueling, or whether enough fuel is made available.
+Of course this is a matter of context, and not a black and white thing.
+Reactions may vary, and many will still benefit from aspirin use regardless of whether they have an understanding of the intricacies of metabolic fueling, or whether enough fuel is made available.
 I’m not a doctor or a scientist, and none of this is intended as advice.
 It’s simply one perspective to consider, or not.

-The flip side of all of this, is that improvements in overall performance from the use of aspirin can also mean some requirements are reduced because of rising efficiency and effectiveness of metabolic function.
-For instance, improving thyroid metabolism can promote the ability to store glycogen in the liver, as well as the ability to use it more economically.
+The flip side of all of this, is that improvements in overall performance from aspirin use, can also mean that some nutritional requirements are reduced, because of resultant rising efficiency and effectiveness of metabolic function.
+For instance, improving thyroid metabolism can have the effect of promoting the ability to store glycogen in the liver, as well as the ability to use it more economically.

 Making changes gradually, and keeping a close eye on symptom variations can increase chances of success.
-As always, tracking before and after pulse and temperature readings can be very instructive and can help remove much confusion.
+As always, tracking before and after (breakfast or lunch) resting pulse and temperature readings, can be very instructive and can help remove much of the confusion.

 By all means wake the Bear, but don’t be left standing there with nothing but yourself to offer.
 Because sometimes you feed the Bear, and sometimes the Bear feeds on you.